-- If your relative owns a property jointly with their partner who is still living there, the property will be disregarded (see ‘Property Disregard Agreement’ below).
+- they own a property jointly with their partner who is still living there (but see also 12-week property disregard)

-- Your relative’s property will also be excluded from assessment if they have a close relative living in the home who is either incapacitated (they receive or would qualify for a disability benefit); a child they are responsible for under the age of 18; or aged 60 or over.
+- they have a close relative living in the home who is either incapacitated (they receive or would qualify for a disability benefit); aged 60 or over; or a child they are responsible for under the age of 18.

 Deferred payment agreement or deferred payment scheme

-If your relative doesn’t have enough money to pay their fees and is finding it difficult to sell their home, or doesn’t want to sell it straightaway, they can request a long-term loan known as a ‘deferred payment scheme’ or 'deferred payment agreement' (Northern Ireland excepted).
+If your relative doesn’t have enough money to pay their fees and is finding it difficult to sell their home, or doesn't wish to sell their home, they can request a long-term loan known as a ‘deferred payment scheme’ or 'deferred payment agreement' (Northern Ireland excepted).

 Since 1 April 2015, changes in the Care Act mean that all councils in England are required to offer deferred payments to people who meet the following criteria:

 - they are receiving long-term care in a care home or soon will be

 - they are financially assessed as having less than £23,250 in savings, other than the value of their property

 - they are a homeowner and there isn't anyone else living in the property, such as a spouse, partner, child or a relative aged over 60 years.